The New Pre-Action Protocol For Construction And Engineering Disputes Which Came Into Force On 14 November 2016.

 - TeCSA will then decide on the nomination and issue it to the parties copying the same to the referee.
 Such decision is at the TeCSA Chairman’s sole discretion.

-- The responding party has to provide a response to the application, accompanied by supporting documents.
+- The responding party has to provide a response to the application.
+This is accompanied by supporting documents.

 - The applicant is then entitled to submit a reply to the response.

-- The referee should reach a decision no later than 10 working days after receipt of the notice of appointment, but the parties can agree to extend this period.
+- The referee should reach a decision no later than 10 working days after receipt of the notice of appointment.
+The parties can agree to extend this period.

-- The decision should set out any appropriate directions for future conduct and whether there has been any non-compliance with the Protocol.
+- The decision should set out any appropriate directions for future conduct.
+To whether there has been any non-compliance with the Protocol.

 - This decision is binding on the parties until the dispute’s determination.
-In later legal proceedings the court should give due weight to the decision, but it is not bound by it.
+In later legal proceedings the court should give due weight to the decision.
+However it is not bound by it.

-Top Tip: It is now clear that the Court can only impose cost sanctions for non-compliance in exceptional circumstances, where there is a flagrant or very significant disregard for the terms of the Protocol.
+Top Tip: It is now clear that the Court can only impose cost sanctions for non-compliance in exceptional circumstances.
+These are where there is a flagrant or very significant disregard for the terms of the Protocol.

 Altion Law are specialists at advising and representing parties in a Contractual Dispute relating to a Construction Project.
 If you would like to have a confidential discussion with a member of our team, please complete our Contact Us Form, and we will call you back at a time that is suitable for you or you can contact us directly on 01908 414990.